owlbarn/tutorial/book/neural-network/README.md

 let nn = {layers = [|l0; l1|]}
 ```

 Training a network is essentially a process of minimising the cost function by adjusting the weight of each layer.
-The core of training is backpropagation algorithm.
+The core of training is the backpropagation algorithm.
+As its name suggests, backpropagation algorithm propagates the error from the end of a netowrk back to the input layer, in the reverse direction of evaluating the network.
+Backpropagation algorithm is especially useful for those functions whose input parameters `>>` output parameters.

 ```ocaml env=neural_01
 let backprop nn eta x y =